cbor-wg/cddl-more-control/draft-ietf-cbor-cddl-more-control.md

 | name    | meaning                          | reference |
 | `.join` | concatenate elements of an array | ---       |
-{: title="Control Operator for Text Generation from Arrays"}
+{: #tbl-join title="Control Operator for Text Generation from Arrays"}

 For example, an IPv4 address in dotted-decimal might be modeled as in
 {{fig-join-example}}.